SitecoreSupport/Sitecore.Support.66921/readme.md

 Encodes paths to included scripts when using ASP.NET Web Forms

 ## Description
-This patch encodes paths to included scripts when using ASP.NET Web Forms.
+This patch encodes paths to included scripts when using ASP.NET Web Forms.<br/>
 It makes forms W3C-compatible.

 ## License